Quneitra Governorate: Six-Day War

-Most of the governorate was captured by Israel in the 1967 Six-Day War.
+Most of the governorate was occupied by Israel in the 1967 Six-Day War.
 The deserted city remained in Israeli hands for the next six years.
 However, Israel and Syria remained in a state of war throughout this period (and, indeed, to the present day).
 The town gained a fresh symbolic value; it was seen by the Syrians as "the badge of Syria's defeat, an emblem of hatred between Syria and Israel and a cross [Syrian President Hafez al-Assad] had to bear."

 Yom Kippur War

 During the first few days of the Yom Kippur War in 1973, Quneitra was briefly recaptured by the Syrian Army before it was repulsed in an Israeli counter-offensive.

-In the middle of October 1973 the Israeli counter-offensive started.
-The Syrians had massed nearly 1,000 tanks along a 60 mi front.
-With a massive concentration of tanks, the Israelis lashed into the Syrian forces.
-The Syrians at first fell back, but then managed to counterattack and drive back into occupied territory.
-Quneitra changed hands several times.
-Finally, Israeli armored units, closely supported by Phantoms and Skyhawk fighter jets performing close air support with napalm strikes against the forward Syrian units, halted the Syrian drive and turned the Syrian Army back.
+In mid-October 1973, the Israeli counter-offensive started.
+Syrians forces had massed nearly 1,000 tanks along a 60 mi front.
+Israeli forces responded with a large scale armoured attack against the Syrians.
+Although the Syrians initially retreated, they later counterattacked and pushed back into occupied territory.
+Quneitra changed hands several times during the fighting.
+Israeli armored units, supported by Phantoms and Skyhawk fighter jets conducting close air support and napalm strikes against forward Syrian positions eventually halted the Syrian advance and forced the Syrian Army to retreat.